-Now out in the yard, addressing their nest site will help cut back their numbers too.
+Out in the yard, addressing their nest site will help cut back their numbers too.
 Since mayflies like to lay eggs in and around water, you’ll need something safe enough for use up to the waters edge.
 For these areas, use BITHOR applied in one of our mist blowers.

 Mix 1 oz per gallon and plan on misting 1 gallon of mixture per 1/2 acre.
 Treatments will be weekly until you’re not seeing the swarms and expect to use 1 gallon per 1/2 acre when applied using one of our MIST BLOWERS.
 Bithor will work quickly and both kill mayflies immediately and prevent them from reproducing successfully.
 Expect to treat once a week when they’re active.

 For 1/2-1 acre lots, our BUGSPRAY FOGGER will do a good job.
 It will blow out a mist 30-40 feet and pumps a gallon every 10-12 minutes.

 For 1-2 acre lots, you might find a BACK PACK MIST BLOWER will be better suited.
 This unit runs off gas, has a 3+ gallon tank and will blow the mist 40-50 feet.